-Saritha et al. (2015) stated that among participants, 40.4% of the respondents attributed a lack of convenience as one of the hurdles for recycling, while 23.6% of the respondents admitted a lack of awareness about e-waste recycling, 22% of the respondents highlighted the cost of doing so and 14% of the respondents stated that they did not found it secure to recycle e-waste.
+Saritha et al. (2015) stated that among participants, 40.4% of the respondents attributed a lack of convenience as one of the hurdles for recycling, while 23.6% of the respondents admitted a lack of awareness about e-waste recycling, 22% of the respondents highlighted the cost of doing so, and 14% of the respondents stated that they did not find it secure to recycle e-waste.

 Figure 6.
-Distribution of respondents according to the obstacles to e-waste recycling
+Distribution of respondents according to the obstacles to e-waste recycling.

-Status of equipment after it is disposed in the garbage bin:
+Status of equipment after it is disposed of in the garbage bin:

-The result indicated that majority of the respondents 40.83% thought that their discarded equipment are re-sold as it was in the second-hand market while 28.33% of the respondents thought that valuable and non-valuable products are extracted.
-About 17.5% of the respondents thought that their equipment’s are recycled whereas 13.33% of the respondents thought that their product was sent for landfilling.
+The result indicated that the majority of the respondents 40.83% thought that their discarded equipment was re-sold as it was in the second-hand market, while 28.33% of the respondents thought that valuable and non-valuable products were extracted.
+About 17.5% of the respondents thought that their equipment was recycled, whereas 13.33% of the respondents thought that their product was sent for landfilling.

-Bhatia et al. (2019) emphasized that about 50% of the total consumers thought that their discarded products are reused as it was in the second-hand market.
-Only 25% of the consumer responded that E-waste was segregated for valuable and non-valuable products.
-Valuable products are recovered are again sell to the second-hand market which acts as a resource.
-About 15% of the consumers thought that their e-devices are recycled properly.
-Rest of the respondents 10% thought that their product was left for landfilling.
+Bhatia et al. (2019) emphasized that about 50% of the total consumers thought that their discarded products were reused as they were in the second-hand market.
+Only 25% of the consumers responded that E-waste was segregated for valuable and non-valuable products.
+Valuable products are recovered and sold again to the second-hand market, which acts as a resource.
+About 15% of the consumers thought that their e-devices were recycled properly.
+Rest of the respondents, 10% thought that their product was left for landfilling.

 Figure 7.
-Distribution of respondents according to the status of equipment after it is disposed in the garbage bin
+Distribution of respondents according to the status of equipment after it is disposed of in the garbage bin.

-Suggestions for the methods of E-waste management practices at household level
+Suggestions for the methods of E-waste management practices at the household level:

-Suggestions are the ideas how one should perform to achieve something.
-To optimize the use of available electronic products, integration of both informal and formal stake holders and potential for the environmentally sound management (ESM) of E-waste at household level, few suggestions are comprehended below:
+Suggestions are the ideas on how one should perform to achieve something.
+To optimize the use of available electronic products, integration of both informal and formal stakeholders and potential for the environmentally sound management (ESM) of E-waste at the household level, a few suggestions are comprehended below:

-4.5.1 Role of end-users or consumers- The aspirational mind-sets of public needs to be changed for effective use of the products over the period of maximum useful life or donate to others.
+4.5.1 Role of end-users or consumers - The aspirational mindsets of the public need to be changed for effective use of the products over the period of maximum useful life or to donate to others.
 Prolonging the shelf life of the electronic product through repair needs to be considered as an alternative to disposal.
-Purchase of required electronic product rather than unnecessary products, organizing the electronic product for different uses, taking the obsolete electronics back to the store, learning about local recycling options and acquiring proper knowledge and education can be practised by the households.
-Environmental consciousness among people should be developed through organizing rallies, workshops and awareness campaigns by the use of mass media to highlight the need to manage E-waste.
-The 3Rs strategy namely Reduce; Reuse and Recycle should be motivated among the users of electronic gadgets which would minimize E-waste generation.
+The purchase of required electronic products rather than unnecessary products, organizing the electronic products for different uses, taking the obsolete electronics back to the store, learning about local recycling options, and acquiring proper knowledge and education can be practiced by households.
+Environmental consciousness among people should be developed through organizing rallies, workshops, and awareness campaigns by the use of mass media to highlight the need to manage E-waste.
+The 3Rs strategy, namely Reduce, Reuse, and Recycle, should be motivated among the users of electronic gadgets, which would minimize E-waste generation.